Moon Publications

 Moon is a travel guidebook publisher founded in 1973 in Chico, California.
 The company started with travel guides to Asia and later also published guides to the Americas.

+Bill Dalton was the founder and writer of the regularly updated Indonesian Handbook from the 1970s.

 The company is now based in Berkeley, California and published by Avalon Travel, a member of the Perseus Books Group.